eth-infinitism/bundler-spec/p2p-specs/p2p-interface.md

 #### Global topics

-The primary global topics used to propagate user operations to all nodes on the network is `UserOperationWithEntryPoint`.
+The primary global topics used to propagate user operations to all nodes on the network is `UserOperationsWithEntryPoint`.

 ##### `user_ops_with_entry_point`